 - Collections of documents

 - Transcriptions of interviews

-- Almost any kind of writing originating at a time, or in the context of an event
+- Almost any kind of writing originating at the time, or in the context of an event

 - History as a narrative account or other presentation of a past period, event, or series of events, delivered in a way that tells a story

 - It’s difficult to reconstruct even one past event from the memories of those who witnessed it

 - Historical events happened a long time ago

 - Most, if not all, of the witnesses are dead